 The Minister of State, Department for International Trade, my hon.
 Friend the Member for Bournemouth West (Conor Burns), was there as part of our international trade obligations, to ensure that we build trade with our strategic partners, such as Brazil.
 I will be seeing the Brazilian ambassador tomorrow and making clear that we want to help Brazil with its difficulties in these terrible fires, but also that we want to trade with it, because that is a way of building its economy and ensuring that the sorts of fires that are currently raging are put out and stay out.

 Last week, both the Taoiseach and French President said that they will attempt to block the Mercosur trade agreement if Brazil does not honour its environmental commitments.
 Does the Minister agree that the burning of the Amazon is a human and environmental tragedy that requires a global solution and this is no time for fragile male egos or social media spats?
-What steps has he taken to ensure that situations such as these receive an urgent and immediate multilateral response now and in the future?
+What steps has he taken to ensure that such situations receive an urgent and immediate multilateral response now and in the future?

 I hope that the hon.
 Lady will not think that my response is in any way macho.
 My concern is to make sure that the trade with our two countries prospers and that the Mercosur arrangement succeeds.
 It will result in the removal of something like 91% of present tariffs.
 That can only be to the benefit of Brazilian farmers and to the benefit of the Brazilian economy.
 If we help to ensure that these sensible trade arrangements are made, those fires can be put out and they will stay out.